 In this update, we explore the latest regulatory and legislative developments in relation to fintech and cryptocurrency in Australia and international jurisdictions.
 In Australia, the Australian Securities and Investments Commission (ASIC) is consulting on oversight of the newly established Australian Financial Complaints Authority (AFCA) and has extended its fintech ties with United Kingdom (UK) regulator, the Financial Conduct Authority (FCA).
 The Australian Prudential Regulation Authority (APRA) has released it first prudential standard regarding information security while the Australian Competition and Consumer Commission (ACCC) has supported the draft report into competition in the Australian Financial System.

-While not discussed in this update, digital currency exchange providers should note that the amendments to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) came into force on 3 April 2018.
+While not discussed in this update, digital currency exchange providers should note that the amendments to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) come into force on 3 April 2018.
 Under the changes, digital currency exchange providers will need to register and comply with anti-money laundering and counter-terrorism (AML/CTF) obligations (previously discussed here).

 Please be in touch should you wish to discuss any of the below.